DetuxTR/Acer-Nitro-Linux-Driver/README.md

 Usage:

-Firstly type su .
-Driver is just running on root account beacuse of i dont set the udev rules yet.

-To set your cpu fan to manual fan control mode you should type:
+To set your cpu fan to manual fan control mode you should type(root access needed):

 echo 1-0-768 > /dev/acer-nitro (⚠️Warning⚠️ Your fan speed will be 0 rpm)